BB

 What defense partnerships has BlackBerry announced recently?

-BlackBerry and The IP Company announced a partnership to bring certified secure communications to naval and military environments.
-Additionally, BlackBerry's QNX division is collaborating with TKMS on Canada's submarine program, including next-generation submarines with Top Secret-grade messaging capabilities.
+BlackBerry and The IP Company partnered to bring certified secure communications to naval and military environments.
+Separately, BlackBerry's QNX division is working with TKMS on Canada's submarine program, including next-generation submarines with Top Secret-grade messaging.

 Have BlackBerry insiders been buying or selling shares?

-Insider activity in early April 2026 was net selling, with four executives selling a combined $0.26 million in shares at $3.56 per share and no insider purchases recorded.
+Insider activity in early April 2026 was all selling.
+Four executives sold a combined $0.26 million in shares at $3.56 per share with no insider purchases recorded.
 The largest sellers were SVP Jennifer Armstrong-Owen ($106,472) and Secure Communications CEO John Joseph Giamatteo ($96,355), both after exercising stock options.

 What is the analyst price target for BlackBerry stock?

-The mean analyst price target for BlackBerry stands at $4.81, approximately 2.6% above the current trading price of $4.69.
+The mean analyst price target for BlackBerry is $4.81, roughly 2.6% above the current $4.69 share price.
 Seeking Alpha recently published a rating upgrade titled "BlackBerry Is Finally Back."